 I was super anxious to arrive in Toledo.
 Everything that I read about the city made my expectations grow a lot.
 For us, Brazilians, medieval towns are not common.
 Our country was “discovered” 500 years ago, so our architecture and history are pretty new.
 To visit cities like Toledo it’s a trip to the past, is like getting inside a history book.

 The bus station in Toledo is on the bottom of the city.
 We got out of the station and walked towards the walls and gates that we saw above the hill.
-It was a 20 minutes walk, but a really pleasant way.
-As soon as we arrived in the top I had a jaw dropping view.
+It was a 20 minutes walk, but a really pleasant one.
+As soon as we arrived at the top I had a jaw-dropping view.
 The Puerta Nova de Bisagra was there welcoming us.

 Toledo is one of the must-see cities in Spain, so we thought that there would be a tourism information office right in the entrance of the city, or in the center of the town.
 Turned out it didn’t.
 We walked a lot and we couldn’t find it.
 At least we were not alone, there were many people like us trying to find their way around the city.

-Be smart and print a map, or at least save the map off-line in you mobile before traveling.
-It will make your life easier and you will save money: in some cities they charge up to 5€ for a simple city plan.
-We were really a fool to believe that the Google Maps would be working in my mobile.
+Be smart and print a map, or at least save the map off-line on your mobile before traveling.
+It will make your life easier and you will save money: in some cities, they charge up to 5€ for a simple city plan.
+We were really fools to believe that Google Maps would be working on my mobile.
 When we arrived there we couldn’t connect with 3G or GPS, so we had to find an old-fashioned but useful paper map.